Not sure how to increase vertical jump ability? Here are 7 things you can do to add inches to you vertical.

 The ability to jump up, hang in the air and dunk the basketball used to be an art only a few blessed individuals like Dr. J, Michael Jordan and a few others were given.

-But thanks to science and strength training we now have access to different methods and systems that will help us increase vertical jumping ability.
+But thanks to science and better strength training & conditioning programs we now have access to different methods and systems that will help us increase vertical jumping ability.

 Understanding the Vertical Jump